 - All exterior siding, weatherproofing and caulking must be completed

-- All interior and exterior structural components must be completed
+- Interior and exterior structural components must be completed

-- Water, gas and electric services must all be functional
+- Additionally, water, gas and electric services must all be functional

 Q. What is radon?

 A. Radon is a radioactive element that is part of the radioactive decay chain of naturally-occurring uranium in the soil.
-Radon is a colorless, odorless, naturally occurring, invisible, tasteless, inert radioactive gas.
-Unlike carbon monoxide and many other home pollutants, radon’s adverse health effect, lung cancer, is usually not produced immediately.
+Radon is a colorless, odorless, naturally occurring, invisible, tasteless, as well as an inert radioactive gas.
+Unlike carbon monoxide and many other home pollutants, radon’s adverse health effect, lung cancer, is usually not noticeable.
 Thus, you may be exposed to radon for many years without ever suspecting its presence in your home.

 Q. What does radon do?

-A. Radon is a class A Carcinogen that causes lung cancer.
-Radon is the second leading cause of lung cancer.
+A. Radon is a class A Carcinogen that certainly causes lung cancer.
+In fact, Radon is the second leading cause of lung cancer.

 Q. Is there radon in my home?